Moong Dal Payasam (Stovetop + Instant Pot)

 4.50 from 6 votes

-In a Mangalorean household, festive celebrations are incomplete without a delicious serving of Moong dal payasam or payasa.
-Learn how to make this traditional dessert in half the time without compromising on the taste.
+In a Mangalorean household, festive celebrations are incomplete without a delicious serving of this creamy moong dal payasam or payasa.
+Learn how to make this traditional South Indian dessert in half the time without compromising the taste.

 Prep Time: 5 minutes